sujana-kamasany/javacodes/README.md

 1. `Fork` this Repository
 2. `Clone` it locally (Use github Desktop to make things easier)
-3.  or Do it locally using the command below
+3.  or Do it locally using the commands below

 ## How to clone repo and make changes locally